Sabotnik/static-site/_posts/2019-04-25-two-years-of-same-learning-center.md

 image: /assets/images/post-images/yoeza-square-2.jpg
 ---

-##### As we celebrate two years of success at the Same Learning Center, we are eager to share an update from Yoeza Mbonea Mnzava, the Education Programs Director in Tanzania.
+## As we celebrate two years of success at the Same Learning Center, we are eager to share an update from Yoeza Mbonea Mnzava, the Education Programs Director in Tanzania.

+&nbsp;

 ![](/uploads/yoeza-teaching.jpg)

 We thank you all for your efforts and contributions, all of which help the Same Learning Center (SLC) stand today.
 The group of students we are working with have different historical backgrounds, different beliefs, and different statuses, but we manage to bring them (all 80\!) together as a Same Learning Center family.
-It takes energy and funding to bring this big family together as one, but through your tireless contributions we continue to make this vital program move forward\!
+It takes energy and funding to bring this big family together as one, but through your tireless contributions we continue to make this vital program move forward\!&nbsp;

 **Here’s a look at what we’ve accomplished since we began two years ago:**